This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 - Place the loaf pan back in the freezer, 4 hours minimum (overnight is best).

-- Remove and slice into 16 mini carrot cake bites.
+- Remove from the freezer and slice into 16 mini carrot cake bites.

 Video